-11. Renewable energy, derived from the naturally occurring resources including geothermal, hydro, solar, wind and tidal wave energy, biomass, biofuels, biogas and municipal waste can supply our needs and those of future generations in a sustainable way if effectively harnessed through careful planning and advanced technology.
-In addition, renewable energy has potential to enhance energy security, mitigate climate change, generate income, create employment and generate foreign exchange savings.

-- 12. Papua New Guinea has huge hydro power potential, currently estimated at 15,000MW, which when developed, would significantly boost PNG's energy requirements. - 13.
-The Government shall establish the National Energy Authority of Papua New Guinea (NEA) to be the umbrella agency for development of fossil fuels and renewable energy resources. - The Government shall establish the Energy Regulatory Commission (ENERCOM) to take custody of all regulatory functions within the energy and electricity industries.
+- 12 Renewable energy, derived from the naturally occurring resources including geothermal, hydro, solar, wind, tidal wave energy, biomass, biofuels, biogas and municipal waste can supply our needs and those of future generations in a sustainable way if effectively harnessed through careful planning and advanced technology.
+In addition, renewable energy has the potential to enhance energy security, mitigate climate change, generate income, create employment and generate foreign exchange savings. - Papua New Guinea has huge hydro power potential, currently estimated at 15.000MW1, which if developed, could significantly boost PNG's energy production potential. - 14 The Government shall establish the National Energy Authority of Papua New Guinea (NEA) to be the umbrella agency for development of renewable energy resources. - 15 The Government shall establish the Energy Regulatory Commission (ENERCOM) to take custody of all regulatory functions within the renewable energy and electricity industries and some downstream petroleum activities.